sbuschjaeger/SubmodularStreamingMaximization/Readme.md

 # Submodular Streaming Maximization

-This repository offers code for submodular function maximization with a cardinality constraint in a streaming setting.
-For reference there are also some batch algorithms implemented.
-The code focuses on easy extensiability and accasibilty.
-The bulk if the code is header-only C++ with a Python interface via pybind11.
+This repository includes the code for our paper "Very Fast Streaming Submodular Function Maximization" (https://arxiv.org/abs/2010.10059) which introduces a  nonnegative submodular function maximization algorithm for streaming data.
+For our experiments we also implemented already existing state-of-the-art streaming algorithms for which we could not find an implementation.
+The code focuses on easy extensibility and accessibility.
+It is mainly written in header-only C++ with a Python interface via pybind11.

-Currently supported algorithms are:
+Supported algorithms are:

 - Greedy
 - SieveStreaming
 - SieveStreaming++
 - ThreeSieves
 - Random

-We currently offer a standard implementation

-## Requirments
+- Salsa

+For more information on these algorithms please check out our paper or have a look at the (more or less extensive) comments in the source code.

+Supported submodular functions are:

+- Informative Vector Machine (sometimes called LogDet) with RBF kernel.
+Look at this function if you want to implement your own submodular function.
+- Fast Informative Vector Machine (sometimes called LogDet) with RBF kernel.
+This keeps track of the cholesky decomposition of the kernel matrix and updates it without re-computing the entire Kernelmatrix or its inverse.
+Use this function if speed is important.

+## How to use this code
 For building the code you need:

 - CMake >= 3.13
 - C++ 17 compiler (e.g. gcc-7, clang-5)

-## How to use the Python interface
-Probability the easiest is to use the Python interface.
-We use PyBind11 to generate the C++ interface which is a submodule of this repository.
-First clone this repo recurisvley
+First clone this repo recursively

     git clone --recurse-submodules git@github.com:sbuschjaeger/SubmodularStreamingMaximization.git

+### Using the Python Interface

-If you use anaconda to manage your python packages you can use the following commands to install all dependencies including the python interface PySSM
+If you use anaconda to manage your python packages you can use the following commands to install all dependencies including the python interface `PySSM`

     source /opt/anaconda3/bin/activate
     conda env create -f environment.yml  --force
     conda activate pyssm

-alternativly you can just install this package via
+Note the `--force` option which overrides all existing environments called `pyssm`.
+Alternatively, you can just install this package via

     pip install -e .

-Once you installed, you can simply import the desired submodular function and optimizer.
+Once installed, you can simply import the desired submodular function and optimizer via `PySSM`.
 For a detailed explanation on specific parameters / functions provided please have a look at the documentation of the source code.
-In general each submodulare optimizer expectes the number of items to select ("K") as well as the function to optimize (e.g. the ivm objective) and each optimizers offers:

-- `fit(X)`: To fit the entire dataset X  (batch processing)
-- `next(x)`: To process one element x  (stream processing)
-- `get_solution`: To retrieve the current solution
-- `get_fval`: To retrieve the solution's corresponding function value

-A complete example which uses the Greedy algorithms to maximizse the IVM objective with RBF kernel is:
+The following example uses the Greedy optimizer to select a data summary by maximizing the Informative Vector Machine (the full examples can be found in `tests/main.py`)

     from PySSM import RBFKernel
     from PySSM import IVM
     from PySSM import Greedy